 4- Reduce stress as much as possible.
 Give yourself permission to lay low, cancel scheduled appointments and meetings, and delegate responsibilities, if you can.

-Easing back into training
+Easing back into training after an illness

 Day 1 – Approach this training session with an easy -just getting the blood moving again – mindset.
 Stay aerobic (Zone 1) and don’t bite off more than you can handle.
 Consider and easy spin on the trainer for 60-75 min while watching a movie, or an easy, technical focused swim.
 Hold off on the run until day two simply because it raises heart rate the most and takes more out of your body than a swim or bike session.